-There is an innumerable choice and I recommend that you check your travel guidebook.
-I (J.S.) restrict myself to giving some options close to the university which I like personally.
+There is an innumerable choice and we recommend that you check your travel guidebook.
+We restrict ourselves to giving some options close to the university which we like personally.

 Colazione + Merenda: “Pasticceria Primavera” in Via Sant’Ottavio (Sicilian place, also very good lunch), “Pasticceria Ricco” in Piazza Vittorio Veneto.

-Pranzo: “Tre da Tre” in Via Verdi, “Caffetteria San Giorgio” in Corso San Maurizio, “La Piola di Alfredo” in Via Sant’Ottavio “Opposto” and “Abrì” at the angle Via Po/Piazza Vittorio Veneto.
+Pranzo: “Tre da Tre” in Via Verdi, “Caffetteria San Giorgio” in Corso San Maurizio, “La Piola di Alfredo” in Via Sant’Ottavio, “Al primo piano” in Via Po, “Opposto” and “Abrì” at the angle Via Po/Piazza Vittorio Veneto.
 Most of these places are substantially more expensive at dinner.

 Note: if you do this in the lunch break of the conference, don’t do it in large groups and be sure to tell the waiter that you need to get back soon.
-Abrì is especially notorious—unfortunately the food is imho (J.S.) the best of all lunch places in the vicinity of the university.
+Splitting is recommended.
+Abrì is especially notorious—unfortunately the food is very good.

 Cibo Veloce: The queue at “Accademia del Panino” in Via Sant’Ottavio is well worth it: you get excellent sandwiches for 3,50-5 €.
 Also “Monegato” in Via Verdi is decent if you are in a hurry and it has nice staff.